 The second officer returned from his squad car and offered aid to Officer Greene.
 He was taken to Wishard Memorial Hospital where he died.

-While a fourth officer was rendering aid to the wounded suspect, he raised his gun and pointed it at the officer when he was shot once in the head and killed.
+While a fourth officer was rendering aid to the wounded nephew, the 50-year-old uncle raised his gun and pointed it at the officer when he was shot once in the head and killed.